edgedb/easy-edgedb/README.md

 Because of that, we are sure that slicing from index 0 to 2 will give us two numbers that indicate the hour of the day.

-Now with this `Date` type, we can get the hour by doing this:
+Now with this `Time` type, we can get the hour by doing this:

 ```
-INSERT Date {
+INSERT Time {
     date := '09:55:05',
 };
 ```

-And then we can `SELECT` our `Date` types and everything inside:
+And then we can `SELECT` our `Time` types and everything inside:

 ```
-SELECT Date {
+SELECT Time {
   date,
   local_time,
   hour,